aaronparker/aaronparker.github.io/_posts/2012-11-23-hands-off-my-gold-image-the-scripts.md

   * Citrix XenConvert x64 2.x
   * Convert XenApp PVS Image

 Import each of these as a separate application into the Applications folder in the MDT Workbench.
-Create a new application and choose &#8216;Application with source files&#8217; and choose each script folder as the source directory.
+Create a new application and choose 'Application with source files&#8217; and choose each script folder as the source directory.

 You&#8217;ll then need to download the binaries for each application.
 Each script expects those binaries to be in the same folder as the script.